| Home | New Testament Studies | Revelation Table of Contents | Previous Section | Next Section |

 Special Topic: Apocalyptic Literature

 ▣ "who are and who were" Notice that there is no future element as in Rev. 1:4,8; 4:8, because there is no future time (see full note at Rev. 11:17).
-This is the end!
-This is purposeful; note the threefold designation of Rev. 1:4.
-Time is no more!
-The end (i.e., Parousia) is revealed several times in Revelation, not just Revelation 19.
+The end (i.e. Parousia) is revealed several times in Revelation, not just Revelation 19.
 Each of the seals, trumpets, and bowls ends with the a temporal judgment coming (see Special Topic: Second Coming, IV.).
 This is why I think the recapitulation theory for the interpretation of Revelation is best!

-I also realize that my understanding of the literary structure of the book does not fit well with my theological understanding of partial Preterism (i.e., each literary unit covers the time frame from Jesus' death to the Jewish War).
-At this point in my study I do not know how to reconcile this discrepancy!
+My current understanding of the literary structure of the book has become Partial Preterism (i.e. each literary unit covers the time frame from Jesus' death to the end of the Jewish War).

 Does this book primarily address